Inflammation of the Achilles tendon attachment – Step 4

 Coordination

-Stand on the training leg with your knee straight.
-Bend your body forwards 90 degrees and lift your healthy leg straight backwards.
-Keep your balance on the training leg.
-Initially, support yourself with a hand on the wall.
-When you feel confident, you can make the exercise harder by closing your eyes.
-The load can be further increased by holding a heavy object in one hand with the hand and arm pointing towards the ground.
+Stand on your training leg with your knee straight.
+Bend your body forwards at a 90-degree angle and lift your good leg straight out behind you.
+Keep your balance on the supporting leg.
+If necessary, use one hand to support yourself against the wall at first.
+Once you feel confident, you can make the exercise more challenging by closing your eyes.
+The load can be further increased by holding a heavy object in one hand, with the hand and arm pointing towards the floor.

 Strength